Purchases made through links may earn us a small commission, at no extra cost to you, and help support this website. Thank you!

 Train to Zermatt, Visit Gornergrat

 Today I travelled to Zermatt, a mountain resort town in the Swiss Alps.
 It was another long train ride, but the scenery kept me entertained the entire way.
-I spent the next two nights enjoying some outdoor adventures, falling in love with the famous Matterhorn mountain, and wishing I never had to leave.
+I spent the next two days enjoying some outdoor adventures, falling in love with the famous Matterhorn mountain, and wishing I never had to leave.

 Approximate travel time: Locarno to Zermatt- 4 hr